Fourier Transform

 Proof:

 We prove the identity in two stages: first on the Schwartz class \(\mathcal{S}(\mathbb{R})\), then by density on all of \(L^1 \cap L^2(\mathbb{R})\).
-It suffices to prove the polarized form; the special case \(f = g\) follows by setting them equal.
+It suffices to prove the polarized form.
+The special case \(f = g\) follows by setting them equal.

 Stage 1: identity on the Schwartz class.

 Fix \(f, g \in \mathcal{S}(\mathbb{R})\).
-Since \(\mathcal{S}(\mathbb{R})\) is closed under the Fourier transform, \(\hat f, \hat g \in \mathcal{S}(\mathbb{R})\) as well.
-Apply the Fourier inversion theorem (proved above) to \(g\): \[ g(x) \;=\; \frac{1}{2\pi}\int \hat g(\xi)\, e^{-ix\xi}\, d\xi. \] Taking the complex conjugate of both sides, and using \(\overline{e^{-ix\xi}} = e^{+ix\xi}\), \[ \overline{g(x)} \;=\; \frac{1}{2\pi}\int \overline{\hat g(\xi)}\, e^{ix\xi}\, d\xi. \] Multiplying by \(f(x)\) and integrating in \(x\), \[ \int f(x)\overline{g(x)}\, dx \;=\; \frac{1}{2\pi}\iint f(x)\, e^{ix\xi}\, \overline{\hat g(\xi)}\, dx\, d\xi. \] To justify the order swap in the double integral, we check the integrability hypothesis of Fubini's theorem.
-The absolute value of the integrand is \(|f(x)| \cdot |\hat g(\xi)|\), and Tonelli's theorem applied to this non-negative measurable function gives \[ \iint |f(x)| \cdot |\hat g(\xi)|\, dx\, d\xi \;=\; \|f\|_1 \cdot \|\hat g\|_1 \;<\; \infty, \] since both \(f\) and \(\hat g\) are Schwartz, hence in \(L^1(\mathbb{R})\).
-Therefore the integrand is in \(L^1(\mathbb{R} \times \mathbb{R})\), and Fubini's theorem permits the order swap: \[ \frac{1}{2\pi}\iint f(x)\, e^{ix\xi}\, \overline{\hat g(\xi)}\, dx\, d\xi \;=\; \frac{1}{2\pi}\int \overline{\hat g(\xi)} \left( \int f(x)\, e^{ix\xi}\, dx \right) d\xi \;=\; \frac{1}{2\pi}\int \hat f(\xi)\, \overline{\hat g(\xi)}\, d\xi, \] where the inner integral is \(\hat f(\xi)\) by definition.
+By the invariance of the Schwartz class, \(\hat f, \hat g \in \mathcal{S}(\mathbb{R})\) as well.
+Apply the Fourier inversion theorem (proved above) to \(g\): \[ g(x) = \frac{1}{2\pi}\int \hat g(\xi)\, e^{-ix\xi}\, d\xi. \] Taking the complex conjugate of both sides, and using \(\overline{e^{-ix\xi}} = e^{+ix\xi}\), \[ \overline{g(x)} = \frac{1}{2\pi}\int \overline{\hat g(\xi)}\, e^{ix\xi}\, d\xi. \] Multiplying by \(f(x)\) and integrating in \(x\), \[ \int f(x)\overline{g(x)}\, dx = \frac{1}{2\pi}\iint f(x)\, e^{ix\xi}\, \overline{\hat g(\xi)}\, dx\, d\xi. \] To justify the order swap in the double integral, we check the integrability hypothesis of Fubini's theorem.
+The absolute value of the integrand is \(|f(x)| \cdot |\hat g(\xi)|\), and Tonelli's theorem applied to this non-negative measurable function gives \[ \iint |f(x)| \cdot |\hat g(\xi)|\, dx\, d\xi = \|f\|_1 \cdot \|\hat g\|_1 \lt \infty, \] since both \(f\) and \(\hat g\) are Schwartz, hence in \(L^1(\mathbb{R})\).
+Therefore the integrand is in \(L^1(\mathbb{R} \times \mathbb{R})\), and Fubini's theorem, again applied to the real and imaginary parts separately, permits the order swap: \[ \begin{align*} \frac{1}{2\pi}\iint f(x)\, e^{ix\xi}\, \overline{\hat g(\xi)}\, dx\, d\xi &= \frac{1}{2\pi}\int \overline{\hat g(\xi)} \left( \int f(x)\, e^{ix\xi}\, dx \right) d\xi \\\\ &= \frac{1}{2\pi}\int \hat f(\xi)\, \overline{\hat g(\xi)}\, d\xi, \end{align*} \] where the inner integral is \(\hat f(\xi)\) by definition.
 This establishes the polarized identity on \(\mathcal{S}(\mathbb{R})\).

 Stage 2: extension to \(L^1 \cap L^2(\mathbb{R})\).

 Equip \(L^1 \cap L^2(\mathbb{R})\) with the \(L^2\) norm.
-Then \(\mathcal{S}(\mathbb{R})\) is a dense subspace: indeed, \(C_c^\infty(\mathbb{R}) \subset \mathcal{S}(\mathbb{R})\), and \(C_c^\infty(\mathbb{R})\) is dense in \(L^1 \cap L^2\) by the standard truncation-and-mollification argument (cut off outside a large ball, then convolve with a smooth bump).
-The same construction, applied to a fixed \(f \in L^1 \cap L^2\), produces an approximating sequence \(\{f_n\} \subset \mathcal{S}(\mathbb{R})\) converging to \(f\) simultaneously in both \(L^1\) and \(L^2\) (by the dominated convergence theorem applied to the cutoffs, combined with the standard \(L^p\)-continuity of mollification, \(1 \leq p < \infty\)).
+Then \(\mathcal{S}(\mathbb{R})\) is a dense subspace.
+Indeed, \(C_c^\infty(\mathbb{R}) \subset \mathcal{S}(\mathbb{R})\), and \(C_c^\infty(\mathbb{R})\) is dense in \(L^1 \cap L^2\) by the standard truncation-and-mollification argument (cut off outside a large ball, then convolve with a smooth bump).
+The same construction, applied to a fixed \(f \in L^1 \cap L^2\), produces an approximating sequence \(\{f_n\} \subset \mathcal{S}(\mathbb{R})\) converging to \(f\) simultaneously in both \(L^1\) and \(L^2\).
+That simultaneous convergence follows from the dominated convergence theorem applied to the cutoffs, combined with the standard \(L^p\)-continuity of mollification for \(1 \leq p \lt \infty\).
 We fix such a sequence for the remainder of the proof.

-Stage 1 specialized to \(f = g\) gives \[ \|f\|_2^2 = \frac{1}{2\pi}\|\hat f\|_2^2 \] for every \(f \in \mathcal{S}(\mathbb{R})\); equivalently, the linear map \(T : \mathcal{S}(\mathbb{R}) \to L^2(\mathbb{R})\), \(Tf := \hat f / \sqrt{2\pi}\), is an isometry from \((\mathcal{S}(\mathbb{R}), \|\cdot\|_2)\) into \(L^2(\mathbb{R})\).
+Stage 1 specialized to \(f = g\) gives \[ \|f\|_2^2 = \frac{1}{2\pi}\|\hat f\|_2^2 \] for every \(f \in \mathcal{S}(\mathbb{R})\).
+Equivalently, the linear map \(T : \mathcal{S}(\mathbb{R}) \to L^2(\mathbb{R})\), \(Tf = \hat f / \sqrt{2\pi}\), is an isometry from \((\mathcal{S}(\mathbb{R}), \|\cdot\|_2)\) into \(L^2(\mathbb{R})\).
 From this, two observations about our sequence \(\{f_n\}\) follow:

 • The sequence \(\hat{f_n}\) is Cauchy in \(L^2\).